← Previous → Next Contents

 You will get a prompt saying "Please select the new reference station."
 Use the pull-down list to select the reference station and click OK.

 You will then get a window with the tabs General, Verbiage and Offsets, initially showing General.
 On the General tab, the Reference Station, Latitude and Longitude fields will be pre-filled based on your previous actions.
-The other fields that you MUST fill in are as follows:
+If you don't know the correct latitude and longitude, just estimate the coordinates as best you can.

 All other fields on the General and Verbiage tabs are optional.
 Descriptions of the other fields are obtainable using the question mark tool thingy ().